nileane/TangerineUI-for-Mastodon/README.md

 <br>

 A basic installation script is included in this repository.
-It can also be used again to update Tangerine UI on your Mastodon instance.
+It can be used to install Tangerine UI on your Mastodon instance for the first time, and to automate the process of updating Tangerine UI.

 Run the following commands as the `mastodon` user to install Tangerine UI using the [included script](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/install.sh.sample):